davvid/vx/README.md

-vx
+# vx
-==

 vx is a simpler single-file [vex](https://github.com/sashahart/vex).

-*NOTE*: a lot of this README was blatantly stolen from vex's README.
+NOTE: a lot of this README was blatantly stolen from vex's README.

 vx runs commands inside a virtualenv, like vex, but is implemented as a simple single-file, dependency-free shell script.